 - Enjoy their cuteness while it lasts, because it doesn't last long.

 Pasty butt is common in young broiler chicks purchased from a hatchery.
 It occurs when poop gets stuck on the downy feathers around the vent.
 This stops the chick from pooping, resulting in death.
 A little bit of ACV (Apple Cider Vinegar) added to the chicks' drinking water helps a LOT to prevent this condition.
 Use a ratio of roughly 3/5 tablespoons of ACV to a gallon water.
 If pasty butt do occur, do the following:

-3 weeks old - moving them to a new coop
+3 weeks old - Moving them to the grow out coop

 At 3 weeks old, the chicks cuteness beings to fade as their yellow downy feathers are replaced by white feathers.
 At this point some things change.